 The second question is how to do it?

-Research as the name mentions you should start researching the problem or issue you want to solve.
-As a researcher when I started research I came upon this conclusion that research is a life of its own.
+Research, as the name, mentions you should start researching the problem or issue you want to solve.
+As a researcher, when I began to research, I came upon this conclusion that research is a life of its own.

 Then you test your hypothesis by experimentation.
 After that, you find answers and possible solutions to the problems.
-Then finally you recommend your results to the larger community to address these issues with your results.
+Then finally, you recommend your results to the broader community to address these issues with your results.
 The same process is repeated to replicate the results.

 Yes, take it right after research, note-taking, and reflection.
 You write it down.
 Your first draft is the raw material.
 Editing, and formating your second draft makes it clear that it is worth sharing.
 The final draft should be your third draft.

 Most of the posts published on the go after its completion needs editing before publication.
-When not done you see all typing mistakes, editing errors, grammatical misplacement, inappropriate language and linguistic mistakes which makes it difficult to get a message you want to convey.
+When not done, you see all typing mistakes, editing errors, grammatical misplacement, inappropriate language, and linguistic errors, which makes it difficult to get a message you want to convey.

 You the author

-Yes, you as an author what do you feel about your this post you have completed, is it feels like you have done a great job or its just another post to show that you update your content?
+Yes, you as an author, what do you feel about your this post you have completed, is it feels like you have done a great job or its just another position to show that you update your content?

 If the answer is former great, take some rest and reward yourself with coffee, but if you sound like the lateral get up buddy refine your blog and make it look great.
 To move to the next step.